tessell-cloud/terraform-provider-tessell/docs/resources/db_service.md

 ### Notes
 1. instance names should be unique for a service
-    i) If an already existing instance is not found in .tf file by its name, then it will be deleted ii) If some new name is found for the instance block in the config file, then it will be created
+    i.
+If an already existing instance is not found in .tf file by its name, then it will be deleted ii.
+If some new name is found for the instance block in the config file, then it will be created
 2. Instances blocks should be added in order i.e. new blocks should be listed below older instances.

 ### Operations on Instances
 #### Instances Addition while provisioning
 Add instances blocks while provisioning